 The City of Evanston recognizes the important role of visual arts in the livability and vibrancy of the community.
-Recently, the Morton Civic Center is home to several interior spaces for exhibiting artists’ work.
-Notably, collections are presently displayed in the James C. Lytle Council Chambers, the second floor corridor, and the Fleetwood-Jourdain Art Gallery.
+Recently, the Morton Civic Center has used several interior spaces to exhibit artists’ work.
+Notably, collections are presently displayed in the James C. Lytle Council Chambers, the second floor corridor, and the Fleetwood-Jourdain Art Gallery on the second floor.

 Additionally, the Noyes Cultural Arts Center has galleries on the first and second floors which have hosted hundreds of renowned and impactful exhibitions by both local and regional artists.
-The first floor gallery currently displays work created by the artists in residence at Noyes as well as students who take classes from the instructors there.
-The second floor gallery is devoted to exhibitions by visiting artists, which rotate several times per calendar year.
+The first floor gallery currently displays work created by the artists in residence at Noyes as well as that of students who take classes from the instructors there.
+The second floor gallery is devoted to exhibitions by visiting artists; the exhibitions rotate several times per calendar year.
 Find out more information about exhibiting your work at Noyes Cultural Art Center here.

-Community members are invited to view the "Forgotten Cuba" art exhibition in the north stairwell of the Morton Civic Center between the second and fourth floor, from Sunday, October 11, 2015 through 2017.
+Community members are invited to view the "Forgotten Cuba" art exhibition in the north stairwell of the Morton Civic Center between the second and fourth floor.

 This exhibition by local photographer, Jerry Alt, highlights approximately 50 fine art photographs from his April 2015 trip to Cuba.
 The people, culture and environment all have a place in these compelling images.